 anchovies in your dressing.
 Anchovy paste may be substituted (approximately two

 inches squeezed from the tube will provide the equivalent taste of one anchovy

 fillet).
 More anchovy fillets may be added according to your personal taste.
-To purchase Anchovies and Anchovy Paste, check out What's Cooking America's Kitchen Store.

 *** Fresh squeezed lemon juice is essential.
 Some chefs squeeze the lemon through a cheesecloth to ensure that only the juice ends up in the salad.